isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/NKF Volunteers.md

 <br><b>1.
 Helping out at the triage counter</b><br>
 •	Temperature-taking for patients, caregivers and visitors<br>
 •	Assist patients, caregivers and visitors with health declaration<br>
-•	Assist to check patients and caregivers’ ART results<br>
+•	Assist to check patients' and caregivers’ ART results<br>
 <br><b>2.
 Providing logistical support:</b><br>
 •	Crowd control when patients queue for their dialysis session<br>
 •	Assist with patient card distribution<br>
 •	Assist patients to their dialysis chair<br>
-•	Assist patients on wheelchair to designated public transport area and to escort them safely onto their vehicles home<br>
+•	Assist patients on wheelchairs to designated public transport area and to escort them safely onto their vehicles home<br>
 •	Assisting patients at the weighing scale counter pre and post dialysis sessions<br>
 •	Assisting patients with blood pressure measurements<br>
 <br><b>3.
 Administrative/packing duties</b> e.g. simple paperwork, packing of ART kits for patients etc